mcsrainbow/mcsrainbow.github.io/en/about/index.md

 - [x] Rich Dad Poor Dad
 - [x] Tiny Habits: The Small Changes That Change Everything
 - [ ] The Lean Startup
+- [ ] Being Logical：A Guide to Good Thinking
+- [ ] The Crowd：A Study of the Popular Mind
+- [ ] The Almanack of Naval Ravikant：A Guide to Wealth and Happiness
+- [ ] A Brief History of Time：from the Big Bang to Black Holes
+- [ ] The Body：A Guide for Occupants
+- [ ] The Courage to be Disliked
+- [ ] Intimate Relationships
+- [ ] The Conquest of Happiness